PurviBhoyar21/PurviBhoyar21/README.md

    - I have developed few frontend web developement projects (Individual + group ).

-   - My Portfolio is also available as one of my ongoing Front end Project and simultaneoulsy Deploying on Github too using Github pages.
+   - My Portfolio is also available as one of my Front-end Project.
 :raising_hand_woman: